 The applicant is requesting a Certificate of Appropriateness for approval to:

-- 1. Repair the existing wood windows.
+- 1. Rehabilitate the historic structure including the installation of a standing seam metal roof, foundation repair, siding repair and wood window repair.

-- 2. Repair the existing front porch.
+- 2. Reconstruct the front porch.

 - 3. Construct a rear addition.

 APPLICABLE CITATIONS: